Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Pre-Disaster Communication and Energy Planning and Warning

 Energy-efficient communication technologies are essential for ensuring the sustainability of terrestrial communication systems.
 By incorporating low-power IoT communication devices and energy-efficient network equipment, the overall energy consumption of communication networks can be reduced \cite{rahmani2023next}.
 Moreover, energy savings can be achieved by switching off terrestrial \glspl{BS} based on network traffic, implementing resource management schemes that optimize energy consumption, and applying communication technologies such as D2D and NOMA \cite{larsen2023toward, salamatmoghadasi2023energy, wang2023energy}.
-The study in \cite{deevela2024review} investigates the integration of energy-efficient systems such as diesel generators, solar \ac{PV} panels, wind turbines, fuel cells, and micro-turbines into terrestrial \glspl{BS} and emphasizes the reduction of carbon emissions.
-The study in \cite{jin2023survey} examines energy efficiency methods in \ac{UAV} communication and highlights battery swapping, solar energy harvesting, \ac{RF} energy harvesting, and laser beam energy harvesting methods to meet the changing needs of \glspl{UAV}.
+Reference \cite{deevela2024review} investigated the integration of energy-efficient systems such as diesel generators, solar \ac{PV} panels, wind turbines, fuel cells, and micro-turbines into terrestrial \glspl{BS} and emphasized the reduction of carbon emissions.
+The study \cite{jin2023survey} examined energy efficiency methods in \ac{UAV} communication and highlighted battery swapping, solar energy harvesting, \ac{RF} energy harvesting, and laser beam energy harvesting methods to meet the changing needs of \glspl{UAV}.
 Through energy-efficient power supply tools, network equipment, and communication technologies, communication systems can remain functional during power shortages or outages, thus contributing to terrestrial communication infrastructure's overall sustainability and reliability.

 In summary, the above technology enablers can work together to improve the resilience and reliability of energy systems in pre-disaster scenarios and to ensure the availability of critical energy services during and after a disaster.